5 Tips For A Sustainable Home Practice

 As a Feldenkrais Practitioner® and a long-time student of the Meditative Arts, I love to move into stillness with others.
 There’s something powerful about coming into a space that’s pulsating with a shared intention and experienced practitioners.
 It’s visceral!

 However, it’s often not possible for me to practice with others.
-So here are some tools that have helped me in my own home practice and that I’ll be sharing in my On-line Courses.
+So here are some tools that have helped me in my own home practice.

 There are thousands of Feldenkrais Awareness Through Movement® lessons and there’s a whole array of ways to practice Mindfulness & Meditation.
 Getting to know the impact that each practice has on the way that you move, think, sense and feel are key to being able to do what you want— when you need it.